yablony/tic_tac_toe/README.md

 - Add in-app screenshots.

 ## :pencil2: Planning & Problem Solving
-Writing out what I was about to do instead of just doing it was very helpful.

-I started off by dotting down the key requirements of the MVP that I'll have to meet, which were then integrated into a plan.
+Writing out what I was about to do instead of just doing it was very helpful.I started off by dotting down the key requirements of the MVP that I'll have to meet, which were then integrated into a plan.

 I seperated the MVP into three stages:
 1. Write the HTML.